deepjyoti30/QuickWall/README.md

   --setter SETTER  Wallpaper setter to be used.
 Currently supported ones:
-                   nitrogen, feh (default: nitrogen) --dir DIR        Directory to download the wallpapers
+                   nitrogen, feh (default: nitrogen) --dir DIR        Directory to download the wallpapers --search TERM    Show wallpapers based on the passed term

 ```

 ## TODO

+- Add support for different wallpaper setters (raise an issue if you want me to support some particular one)
+- Handle errors better
 - ~~Add a logger~~
 - ~~Add support to search~~
- - Add support for different wallpaper setters (raise an issue if you want me to support some particular one)
- - Handle errors better

 ## Acknowledgements